Article Updated July 17, 2018.

-Conventional loans are best for borrowers with good to outstanding credit, but if you have a large down payment, you might be approved for one even with bad credit.
+Conventional loans are best for borrowers with good to outstanding credit, but if you have a large down payment, you might be approved for one even with bad credit or less-than-perfect credit.
 On the other hand, FHA loans are accessible to people with less-than-perfect credit scores, but these loans tend to come with higher expenses.

-When it comes to pricing, your mortgage interest rates will most likely be higher than those of someone with good credit.
+When it comes to pricing, your mortgage rates will most likely be higher than those of someone with good credit.
 You may also face additional premiums and more expensive insurance.

 Your credit history is another determining factor in whether your loan will be approved or not.
-Derogatory items, or negative indications on your credit report, such as patterns of previous credit delinquencies and balances on closed-out accounts will negatively affect your mortgage loan approval.
+Derogatory items or negative indications on your credit report, such as patterns of previous credit delinquencies and balances on closed-out accounts will negatively affect your mortgage loan approval.

 Lenders will look at credit scores first to determine which home loan you’re eligible for.
 Next, your complete credit overview, including credit history, will be taken into consideration to determine what the lender will look for in the underwriting process.
-This is when the lender tries to figure out what happened in your credit history and why, as well as if there’s a chance credit issues will occur again in the future.
+This is when the lender tries to figure out what happened in your credit history and why, as well as if there is a chance credit issues will occur again in the future.